 Small quantities of deicers and sand are applied to hazard areas.

-- Select de-icers that cause the least adverse environmental impact. - Apply only as needed using minimum quantities.
-Where feasible use deicers that cause less adverse environmental impact. - Store and transfer de/anti-icing materials on an impervious containment pad
+- Select de-icers that cause the least adverse environmental impact. - Apply only as needed using minimum quantities. - Store and transfer de/anti-icing materials on an impervious containment pad.

 3. Maintenance After Deicing.